 - Have the courage to do things their way.
 As Warren Buffett says, the best investors sell when everyone else is buying, and buy when everyone else is selling.

-- Have the courage to turn away the wrong kind of clients.
+- Have the courage to turn away the wrong kind of projects and clients.
 They know that no business can thrive without a strong client base or customer base.

-- Have the courage to develop new products or services.
+- Have the courage to develop innovative, new products or services.

 - Have the courage to refuse to do average work.
 They know that people judge them based on the quality of their work.
 So they set the bar high and increase their value.

 - Have the courage to set deadlines and deliver as promised.
 They’ve figured out that this is one of the best ways to earn the trust of their clients.

 - Have the courage to charge 100% or 500% more than the industry average.